-The Wayne County Foundation is pleased to announce that among a pool of 82 highly competitive applicants, five high school seniors who attend Wayne County schools have been selected as finalists for the 2023 Lilly Endowment Community Scholarship.
+The Wayne County Foundation is pleased to announce that among a pool of 68 highly competitive applicants, five Wayne County high school seniors have been selected as finalists for the 2024 Lilly Endowment Community Scholarship.
 They are:

-From the five finalists, two will ultimately be awarded the scholarship.
-The applications were thoroughly reviewed and independently scored by members of the Foundation’s selection committee.
-In selecting the finalists, consideration was given for a student’s activities, achievements, community service, academic performance, financial need, work experience, and leadership potential.
+Of the finalists, two will ultimately be awarded the scholarship.
+Every application went through a thorough review process and was independently scored by members of the Foundation’s selection committee.
+Selection criteria considered each student’s activities, achievements, community service, academic performance, financial need, work experience, and leadership potential.

-Finalists will be interviewed in early November and interview scores will complement their application score and determine the finalists’ rankings.
-The committee’s recommendations will be submitted to Independent Colleges of Indiana, Inc. for final review of the scholarship recipients.
-The 2023 Lilly Endowment Community Scholars for Wayne County will be announced in December 2022.
+Finalist interviews are scheduled for early November and interview scores will complement application scores and determine the finalists’ ranking.
+The committee’s recommendations will be submitted to Independent Colleges of Indiana, Inc. for final review.
+The 2024 Lilly Endowment Community Scholars for Wayne County will be announced in December 2023.

 Lilly Endowment Community Scholars are awarded a four-year, full-tuition scholarship to pursue baccalaureate degrees at colleges or universities in the state of Indiana.
 The scholarship also includes up to $900 annually for required textbooks and equipment.
-To date, more than 50 Wayne County students have been awarded the scholarship since the program began in 1998.
+To date, 55 Wayne County students have been awarded the scholarship since the program began in 1998.

-For more information on the Lilly Endowment Community Scholarship or other scholarships administered by the Wayne County Foundation, please visit https://waynecountyfoundation.org/ or contact Alex Painter, Community Engagement Officer, at 765-962-1638.
+For more information on the Lilly Endowment Community Scholarship or other scholarships administered by the Wayne County Foundation, please visit https://waynecountyfoundation.org/ or contact Kelley Cruse-Nicholson, Nonprofit Relations Manager, at 765-962-1638.

 # # # # #

 Founded in 1979, the Wayne County Foundation exists to foster and encourage private philanthropic giving, to enhance the spirit of community and to improve the quality of life in the Wayne County, Indiana, area now and for future generations.